Military to Mariners -- Veteran's Information Page

 - We’ll give you a brief overview of the industry.
 It’s important for Veterans to understand what the Merchant Marine is and also what it isn’t

 - Although the Merchant Marine is not part of the government, there are identification and professional credentials issued by the federal government.
-We’ll show you step-by-step, how to determine what you need.
+We’ll show you, step-by-step, how to determine what you need.

 - And show you how to apply for certificates and licenses using your Navy or Coast Guard experience

 - Is creating a list of training institutions which accept GI bill educational benefits.

 - There are links to training and employers in our booklet “Information Concerning Employment and Training in the U.S. Merchant Marine”,

 And we have useful downloadable documents